MrW0r57/MrW0r57.github.io/_posts/2020-05-26-information-gathering-with-parrot-5-1.md

 https://shodan.io

 Shodan is the world's first search engine for Internet-connected devices.
-Use Shodan to discover which of your devices are connected to the Internet, where they are located and who is using them.
+Use Shodan to discover which of your devices are connected to the Internet, where they are located, and who is using them.
 Websites are just one part of the Internet.

-we can search for webcam, open ports, specific ip, specific web on shodan using shodan dorks.
+we can search for webcam, open ports, specific IP, specific web on shodan using shodan dorks.

 Download DEFCON document for shodan to know more, (click here)[https://www.defcon.org/images/defcon-18/dc-18-presentations/Schearer/DEFCON-18-Schearer-SHODAN.pdf]